Mike12041204/cuQC/README.md

-# Main Heading cuQC: Accelerating Maximal Quasi-Clique Mining using the GPU
+# cuQC: Accelerating Maximal Quasi-Clique Mining using the GPU